liamwalsh1980/Milestone-Project-1/TESTING.md

 [Back to top ⇧](#embrace-autism)

 ### Further testing

+#### Mobile first
 * I was testing the development of the site on my iPhone throughout this project to make sure it was mobile first responsive.
-I felt this really helped my stay focused as the site was coded on MacBook.
+I felt this really helped me stay focused as the site was coded using a MacBook.

+#### External links
 * I tested all three external links to the three different charity organisations on all pages relevant.
 All links open in a different web browser tab for good UX.
 This was tested across all web browsers mentioned above.

 * I also made sure that the source text external link in red on the about page worked successfully and that it opened in a new web browser as well.

-* All icons in the footer were tested across all pages to make sure that the links worked by taking a user to the right social media landing page and that the link would open an external page in a new web browser tab.
+* All social media icons in the footer were tested across all pages to make sure that the links were active.
+When an icon is clicked the user is taken to the relevant social media landing page.
+This will be opened in an external page in a new web browser tab.

 * The email icon was tested successfully with a email draft opened as it should do with the pre-populated email address info@embrace-autism.co.uk in the recipient section.

+#### Internal links
 * I tested all internal links across all four pages using the above web browsers mentioned.
-The links tested were the logo text at the top left of the header, the navigation menu at the top right of the header, all SUBSCRIBE FOR FREE and SUBSCRIBE buttons across all pages, and the resources and subscribe text links on the about page.
+The links tested were the logo text at the top left of the header which will take you back to the homepage, the navigation menu at the top right of the header, all SUBSCRIBE FOR FREE and SUBSCRIBE buttons across all pages, and the resources and subscribe text links on the about page.
+All links work as they should.

 #### Contact form